 - 1. The person shall be a citizen of the country where the CA is located; or - 2.
-For PKIs operated on behalf of multinational governmental organizations, the person shall be a citizen of one of the member countries; or - 3.
-For PKIs located within the European Union, the person shall be a citizen of one of the member states of the European Union; or - 4.
-The person shall have a security clearance equivalent to U.S. Secret or higher issued by a NATO member nation or major non-NATO ally as defined by the International Traffic in Arms Regulation (ITAR) - 22 CFR 120.32;
+For PKIs located within the European Union, the person shall be a citizen of one of the member states of the European Union; or - The person shall have a security clearance equivalent to U.S. Secret or higher issued by a NATO member nation or major non-NATO ally as defined by the International Traffic in Arms Regulation (ITAR) - 22 CFR 120.32;

-RAs and personnel appointed to trusted roles for the CSAs shall be the citizens of the country where the CA is located or where the TA, RA or CSA service is located.
+For RAs and personnel appointed to trusted roles for the CSAs, in addition to the above, the person may be a citizen of the country where the RA or CSA function is located.